ian-yeh/macengdb/README.md

+# MacEngDB
-# MacEngDB: The all-in-one hub for career and course resources for McMaster Engineers.
+The all-in-one hub for career and course resources for McMaster Engineers.